AdroitBit/droidcam-ros2/README.md

 while True:
     ret, frame = cap.read()
-    if ret && frame is not None:
+    if ret and frame is not None:
         cv2.imshow("frame", frame)
     cv2.waitKey(1)
 ```